 Hotel guest services work hard to ensure customers have everything that they need, whether that is extra towels, room service, or a dinner recommendation for the evening.

-You’ll be responsible for solving any situations that arise, and ensuring that customers have the best possible stay.
-If you’re a problem solver, then why not be part of the hotel guest services?
+You’ll be responsible for solving any situations that arise, and ensuring that customers have the best stay possible.

-As a fine dining waiter/waitress your job is to ensure that guests have a quality dining experience by providing them with the best possible customer service.
+As a waiter/waitress, your job is to ensure that guests have a quality dining experience by providing them with the best customer service.

-Your role will include taking meal orders, serving food and drinks, and waiting and clearing tables in a timely manner.
+Your role will include taking meal orders, serving food and drinks, and waiting and clearing tables.